sabiwara/aja/README.md

 ### How is the performance?

+#### Vectors

+Most operations from `A.Vector` are much faster than Erlang's `:array` equivalents, and often they are even faster than equivalent list operations (map, folds, join, sum...).

+There is one exception where `A.Vector` is slightly slower than `:array`, which is random access on a single element for small collections.
+That is because vectors support negative indexing, and also that they have to pay the overhead of a struct.
+For bigger collections however, the higher branching factor for vectors (16 vs 10) should however close this gap as well.

+#### Maps / sets

-Performance for data structure cannot match native maps or ETS (mutable state) which are written in native code.
+Performance for alternative maps/sets cannot match native maps or ETS (mutable state) which are written in native code.

 However:
 - it is similar to other non-native structures like `:gb_trees` / `:gb_sets`